 - 1.2 Neighbourhood Development Plans (NDPs) are a new type of planning policy document which are prepared by Parish Councils (and other relevant bodies) to guide new development within a defined area such as a parish, alongside local authority (here, Herefordshire Council) and national planning policy documents.
 Yarkhill Parish Council has decided to prepare a NDP for this area, and this document has been prepared for public consultation as part of the process. - 1.3 NDPs have to be in general conformity with the local strategic planning framework (in this area provided by Herefordshire Council) and take account of national planning policies provided in the National Planning Policy Framework (NPPF) and National Planning Practice Guidance (NPPG).
 They have to plan positively and promote sustainable development. - 1.4 The preparation of a NDP is a complex and lengthy process, and usually takes around 1 1⁄2 to 2 years.
-The main steps are set out in Figure 1 below and Yarkhill is near the beginning of this process (Consult on Draft Plan for a minimum of 6 weeks).
-Preparing the Draft Plan is a very important stage and requires a lot of work and informal and formal public consultation to ensure the emerging document reflects the local community's views.
-Hopefully then it will be supported by local residents at the referendum.
+The main steps are set out in Figure 1.